 Good Communication for the Modern-Day Business

 These days, it’s rare to find a person who does not have a smartphone or tablet in their possession.
-We can communicate with others with the click of a button-whether it is connecting with a customer to tell them the service tech has run into traffic and is slightly delayed, or a dispatcher calling a field technician to reroute them to an emergency call.
+We can communicate with others with the click of a button, whether it’s connecting with a customer to tell them an HVAC service tech has run into traffic and is slightly delayed or calling a field technician to reroute them to an emergency call.

 All of these situations are made possible with the availability of modern communication technologies and systems.
-Technologies for emailing, SMS messaging, voice communication, video conferencing, and document sharing can be fully integrated into how work is conducted and how people interact.
+Technologies for emailing, text messaging, voice communication, videoconferencing, and document sharing can now be fully integrated into how work is conducted and how people interact.